A Full Accounting of the Visible Mass in SDSS MaNGA Disk Galaxies: Studying the ratio of visible to total mass

 The remaining component of the baryonic mass that is missing from our analysis is ionized hydrogen, \HII.
-We expect the \HII mass to be on the same order of magnitude as \MHe, with star-forming galaxies containing more \HII, but we do not anticipate that the inclusion of \HII to significantly change our results.
+MaNGA has a spaxel resolution of only 0.5" \citep{Law15}, so regions of uniform density cannot be resolved in MaNGA observations.
+As a result, we cannot estimate the \HII mass without assuming an electron density distribution.
+We expect the \HII mass to be on the order of 1\% of the stellar mass \citep{Dettmar90, Sofue16}, with star-forming galaxies containing more \HII.
+We do not anticipate that the inclusion of \HII to significantly change our results, because its contribution to the visible mass is negligible.

-Finally, we show the dependence of $F_\text{vis}$ on luminosity for galaxies in the blue cloud, green valley and red sequence in Fig.~\ref{fig:Frvis}.
-When only stellar mass is included in the visible mass estimation, the dependence of $F_\text{vis}$ on $M_r$ is rather flat for green valley and red sequence galaxies, while for the blue cloud galaxies there is a notable upward trend, with brighter galaxies having a larger ratio of $M_*$/\Mtot.
-This matches results from previous studies of the stellar-halo mass relation, including \cite{Persic96, Strigari08, TorresFlores11, Karukes17, Behroozi19, DiPaolo19, Douglass19, Douglass22}, and from the simulations by \cite{Moster10}.
-We find, though, that once gas is added to the visible mass, the dependence of $F_\text{vis}$ on $M_r$ becomes rather flat for blue cloud galaxies as well.
-Though lower in statistics, the distribution for galaxies with \MHtwo evaluated based on CO confirms this behavior.
-Based on this observation, we conclude that the dark matter content is independent of galaxy luminosity or evolutionary stage.
-This conclusion contradicts a widespread belief that dwarf galaxies are rich in dark matter \citep{Pryor90, Binney08}.
-Yet, as shown in Fig.~\ref{fig:rel_comp}, the visible mass in such galaxies is dominated by gas, which should be properly accounted for when dark matter content is evaluated.
+Finally, we show the dependence of $F_\text{vis}$ on luminosity for galaxies in the blue cloud, green valley and red sequence in Figure~\ref{fig:Frvis}.
+When only stellar mass is included in the visible mass estimation, the dependence of $F_\text{vis}$ on $M_r$ is rather flat for green-valley and red-sequence galaxies, while for the blue-cloud galaxies there is a notable upward trend, with brighter galaxies having a larger ratio of $M_*$/\Mtot.
+This matches results from previous studies of the stellar-halo mass relation (SHMR), including \cite{Persic96, Strigari08, TorresFlores11, Karukes17, Behroozi19, DiPaolo19, Douglass19, Douglass22}, and from the simulations by \cite{Moster10}.
+We find that when gas and dust are added to the visible mass, these trends are preserved.
+The dependence of $F_\text{vis}$ on $M_r$ remains flat for green-valley and red-sequence galaxies and $F_\text{vis}$ increases with galaxy luminosity for blue-cloud galaxies.

-\subsection{Comparison to previous results}
+\subsection{Comparison to Previous Results}